spiffe/tornjak/examples/tls_mtls/README.md

 </details>

-Once your desired configurations are set, we can apply the configmap and restart the Tornjak server to make these changes:
+If your desired configurations are set in the `tornjak-configmap.yaml` file, we can apply the configmap and restart the Tornjak server to make these changes:

 ```
 kubectl apply -f tornjak-configmap.yaml